learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 us to a real API endpoint, let's use that same URL to send a request for data from a Ruby program.
 Fork and clone this repo locally.

-Open up `nyc_api.rb`.
+Open up `lib/nyc_api.rb`.
 Let's take a look at the code here:

 ```ruby
 require 'net/http'